Havatra/documentation/docs/index.md

 In essence, Demonsaw clients and routers are both behaving as both an HTTP server and a client, allowing them to send messages and data back and forth all while looking like normal web traffic.

+### Downloads
+Another big change in Demonsaw 3 is the way downloads are performed.
+Below is a list of the changes.

+* File sharding; file transfers are broken into chunks and transferred across multiple data routers instead of just one.
+* Multi-threaded file transfer; acts as a method for throttling transfer but allows you to use all your upload bandwidth.

 ### Crypto